 Take some time to explore the distinctions between various areas of the city.
 Neighborhoods in Tokyo are really like small towns.
 Each offers different atmospheres and attractions, so choose a few and grab a subway map: Asakusa (temples), Roppongi (jam-packed nightlife), Harajuku (Meiji Shrine and trendy shopping), Ginza (art galleries, department stores and international designer shops) and Ueno (beautiful park, museums and temples) are among your options.

 Tokyo has little in the way of wildlife, but there is always the zoo in Ueno Park, plus several very good aquariums in Ikebukuro and Edogawa ward.
 The city's theme parks provide an alternative form of amusement.
-The biggest one is, of course, Tokyo Disneyland and adjacent DisneySea.
-The top theme park in Japan, it's also one of the most popular tourist attractions in the world.
-Joypolis Sega provides an electronic escape with its virtual-reality video games.

 If you're thinking about a night out on the town, keep in mind that some of the smaller clubs and bars may not welcome outsiders unless they're introduced by their regular customers, though this happens far less frequently than it used to.
 There are plenty of other bars and Japanese-style drinking establishments that welcome foreign visitors, particularly in cosmopolitan nightlife areas such as Roppongi.